antmicro/jetson-nano-baseboard/linux-patches/alliedvision-driver-patching-guide-xavier-nx-jp5.0.2.md

 To add a new configuration to the Allied Vision driver:

 1. Under `linux_nvidia_jetson/hardware/nvidia/platform/t19x/jakku/kernel-dts/common`, create a new dtsi file with the name `tegra194-camera-jakku-avt-csi2-antmicro-<your-config-name>.dtsi`.
-Use the "antmicro-all" configuration as a starting point and then refer to the [nvidia camera development guide](https://docs.nvidia.com/jetson/archives/r35.1/DeveloperGuide/text/SD/CameraDevelopment/SensorSoftwareDriverProgramming.html) for more information on how to adjust the configuration.
+Use the antmicro base configuration as a starting point and then refer to the [nvidia camera development guide](https://docs.nvidia.com/jetson/archives/r35.1/DeveloperGuide/text/SD/CameraDevelopment/SensorSoftwareDriverProgramming.html) for more information on how to adjust the configuration.
 2. Under `linux_nvidia_jetson/hardware/nvidia/platform/t19x/jakku/kernel-dts/`, Create a top-level .dts entry for each xavier module type `tegra194-p3668-0000-p3509-0000-antmicro-<your-config-name>.dts` and `tegra194-p3668-0001-p3509-0000-antmicro-<your-config-name>.dts`.
-Again, use the "antmicro-all" files as a starting point.
+Again, use the base antmicro files as a starting point.
 3. Edit `linux_nvidia_jetson/hardware/nvidia/platform/t19x/jakku/kernel-dts/Makefile` and add the lines for your configuration alongside the existing antmicro definitions.